Understanding the post-pregnancy tummy appearance

 You can find out more about diastasis recti, or abdominal separation here.
 What causes it, how to recognise or test for it, and how to exercise to minimise it.

-It’s important to know that DR is a sign, a symptom, of a core that need a little help to be strong and functional.
+It’s important to know that diastasis recti is a sign, a symptom, of a core that needs a little help to be strong and functional.
 Binding or wrapping your abs won’t fix it, so be sure to address the cause and not just squish your poor tummy!

 It’s caused by pressure (see ‘Alignment’ below) and can be remedied with adjustments to your posture as well as the right exercises.

-If your belly seems to get bigger throughout the day, or if you feel bloated or uncomfortable after eating: there could be excess sugar in your diet, and/or you could have developed an intolerance to certain foods.
+If your belly seems to get bigger throughout the day, or if you feel bloated or uncomfortable after eating your diet could be the root cause.

-All of these will cause swelling and bloating, as undigested food in your intestine is literally ‘pushing’ your stomach outwards.
+All of these can potentially cause swelling and bloating, as undigested food in your intestine is literally ‘pushing’ your stomach outwards.
 If you have a diastasis, the lack of support at the front of your abs will make this bulge more.

 Cut out processed foods, including sugar, and try cutting out wheat and dairy as well for a few weeks.
 None of these foods are necessary for a healthy diet so you won’t come to any harm by removing them for a while!
 And try to monitor when it feels worse.